google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 The primary goal of most sites is to convey some information to the user, either through written text or images.
 However, if this content is low contrast, it may be difficult for some users (particularly those with a vision impairment) to read.
-This may end up negatively affecting their user experience.
+This may negatively affect their user experience.
 To address this concern, aim for all text and images to have sufficient color contrast.

 Contrast is measured by comparing the luminance of a foreground and background